-Rent and property prices in Barcelona tend to be significantly lower than in major European capitals such as London and Paris and slightly lower than in Madrid.
-That said, this is matched by lower levels of employment and lower average salaries.
+Rent and property prices in Barcelona tend to be significantly lower than in major European capitals such as London and Paris, although they’re slightly higher than in Madrid.
+That said, this is matched by lower levels of employment and lower average salaries compared to northern European cities.

 Expats should keep in mind that it is helpful, and in many cases necessary, to speak Spanish or Catalan when searching for accommodation in Barcelona, particularly when arranging leases.
 For this reason, many expats hire a real estate agent to assist in the process of finding and securing a place to live in the city.